AD1616/ADtri3python/createtask.md

 ### Describes what functionality of the program is demonstrated in the video

 * The functionality of the program shown is to be able to take a quiz and get a score, as well as a final result.
 Each time you answer a question, the program will tell you if you are correct or wrong.
-Previous questions can be viewed again upon finishing the quiz.
+A running score can also be toggled on and off by the user.

 ### Describes the input and output of the program demonstrated in the video

-* Input of the program is shown through being able to select an answer choice as well as pressing the buttons for next question and submit.
-Output is shown through correct/incorrect upon answering as well as a score and the display of the question and answer choices.
-Input is also there for the text box to show score, output is to show or hide score.
-Finally, input is there for textbox to show questions and answers and output is the display through changing the DOM(Document Object Model).
+* Input of the program is shown through being able to select an answer choice for the presented questions as well as pressing the buttons for "Next Question" and "Submit".
+Output is shown through the display of the question and four answer choices, "Correct!"/"Incorrect!" assessment upon answering the questions, and both a running and final score.
+Input is also there through a text box to show score where the user types "Yes" or "No", and output is to show or hide the score by changing the DOM (Document Object Model) of the score element.

 ## 3b.
 Capture and paste two program code segments you developed during the administration of this task that contain a list (or other collection type) being used to manage complexity in your program.